-In the Rabbinic Court, after hearing testimony from vaccine experts, Dr. Robert Malone, a doctor who invented the mRNA vaccine and other doctors who manufactured the mRNA technology, and members of the Jewish community, who had suffered injuries due to the Covid vaccine, the Court determined that the risks of the vaccines exceed the level of concern allowed for by Halachic standards.
+In the Rabbinical Court, after hearing testimony from vaccine experts, including Dr. Robert Malone (the doctor who invented the mRNA vaccine), other doctors who invented the mRNA technology, and members of the Jewish community who had suffered injuries due to the Covid vaccine, the Court determined that the risks of the vaccines exceed the level of concern allowed for by Halachic standards.

 Specifically, the Court determined that, as per the teachings of the holy Torah:

 “It is absolutely forbidden to administer or promote the vaccines to children, adolescents, young men or women:”

 It is forbidden for pregnant women to receive the injection because due to the currently known and future unknown harms the injections cause, it may be considered "a violation of the prohibition of sterilization or preventing fertility."
 Also, included in this population of persons prohibited from taking the Covid injections "are all healthy adults of child-bearing age.”